Shabbir Ahmad Usmani: Education and career

 He was educated at Darul Uloom Deoband, where he became a disciple of Mahmud Hasan Deobandi, and graduated in 1908.
 After his graduation, he was appointed as a teacher at Darul Uloom Deoband.

 In 1915, when Mahmud Hasan went into self-exile in Hijaz, Saudi Arabia, Usmani filled his position as the teacher of Sahih al-Muslim, a book of teachings of Muhammad.
 In 1925, Sultan Abdul Aziz Ibn Saud of Saudi Arabia scheduled a conference for prominent religious scholars from all over the world.
-A deputation of a number of 'Ulema' from India participated in this conference.
+A delegation of a number of 'Ulema' from India participated in this conference.
 It is believed that they chose Usmani as their leader after having a short conversation with him.

 In 1926, he moved to Dabhel, a small predominantly Deobandi town in the Indian state of Gujarat, and became a teacher at Jamiah Islamiah Talimuddin Dabhel.
 In October 1920, when the foundation committee decided to establish Jamia Millia Islamia, he was elected as a member of the founding committee.
 Many other Islamic scholars also were members of the Foundation Committee including Hussain Ahmad Madani, Abdul Bari Firangi Mahali, Mahmud Hasan Deobandi, Kifayatullah Dihlawi, and Abdul Haq Akorwi.
 In 1933, when Anwar Shah Kashmiri died, Usmani became the teacher of Sahih al-Bukhari, a book of teachings by Muhammad.
 His disciples include Badre Alam Merathi.